mgastner/cartogram-cpp/README.md

     3.  `#e74c3c`: hex code of color, must start with `#`.

 **You may find sample GeoJSON (containing geographic data) and CSV (containing information about target areas, colors and other visual variables) files in the `cartogram-cpp/sample_data` directory.**

+### Contributing

+Contributions are highly encouraged!
+Please feel free to take a stab at any at any of the open issues and send in a pull request.
+If you need help getting setup or more guidance contributing, please @ any of the main contributors (@adisidev, @nihalzp, @mgastner) under any of the open issues (or after creating your own issue), and we'll be happy to guide you!

+Maintainers, please make sure to run the "Build and Release" workflow under GitHub Actions before approving the pull request.
+You may delete the newly created release before merging the pull-request.
+Another release should be automatically created after merging with main.

 ### Testing